elving/brunch-with-hipsters/README.md

 ![image](http://www.latimes.com/media/photo/2011-07/63171841.jpg)

-Brunch with Hipsters is a radballs [Brunch](http://brunch.io/) app skeleton that comes ready to be hacked out of the box.
+Brunch with Hipsters is a rad [Brunch](http://brunch.io/) app skeleton that comes with unicorns out of the box.
 Take a look at [Hackerank (an example app)](https://github.com/elving/Hackerank) to see how it works.
 Brunch with Hipsters was awesome before awesome was awesome.

 ## Languages